-The John F. Lopez Internship and JFL Micro Internships are sponsored by the National Hispanic Institute (NHI).
+The John F. Lopez, Jr. Research and Management Fellowship and JFL Micro Internships are sponsored by the National Hispanic Institute (NHI).
 NHI is a 40-year educational non-profit dedicated to broadening the supply of future Hispanic/Latino community leaders.

 Our mission is to provide high school age youth with opportunities to develop their leadership skills in an environment that simultaneously builds assets in the Latino community.
 This work strives to increase investment in human talent and intellectual capital in the Latino population, which thereby benefits from leadership development, and also increases participants’ visibility and value to their communities as they emerge as young professionals.